High Swartz LLP Welcomes Real Estate & Commercial Litigation Attorney Andrew M. Olen

 Step 1: Talk with a Business Litigation Attorney

 The first thing you will want to do is find a business litigation attorney near you.
 That attorney should be able to address your specific concern.
-It is just as important to have access to specific experience as it is to have specific experience.
+It is just as essential to have access to a particular experience as it is to have a specific experience.
 Does the attorney have other attorneys within a law firm who know about areas of law that may come into play?
-Find someone competent, but also someone you trust.
+Find someone competent but also someone you trust.

-Litigation can be long and draining.
-You’ll want someone who will walk through the process with you and not only be able to guide you legally, but will be able to walk beside you as you go through this difficult process.
-You want someone who will communicate with you every step of the way, and someone who will be able to provide explanations and options as to the best course of action every step of the way.
+Litigation can be protracted and draining.
+You'll want someone who will walk through the process with you and be able to guide you legally and walk beside you as you go through this challenging process.
+You want someone who will communicate with you every step of the way and who will be able to provide explanations and options as to the best course of action every step of the way.

-A good attorney will also talk to you, the client, about the possibility of coverage.
+An experienced attorney will also talk to you, the client, about the possibility of coverage.
 Many businesses have insurance.
-Certain lawsuits may be covered by your insurance policy.
-Your attorney should review any insurance policy you may have and discuss with you who will contact the carrier or agent.
-This is part of being a partner in the litigation process.
+Your insurance policy may cover certain lawsuits.
+Your attorney should review any insurance policy you may have and discuss who will contact the carrier or agent.
+This action is part of being a partner in the litigation process.

-It’s critical to give timely notice to your insurance company.
-Not only will late notice crater coverage, a lot of carriers won’t even start calculating the retention or the deductible until notice is given.
+It's critical to give timely notice to your insurance company.
+Not only will late notice crater coverage, but many carriers will not even start calculating the retention or the deductible until notice is given.

 Step 2: Go through the Complaint with a Red Pen

-You’ll notice that the Complaint is usually presented in a timeline fashion.
-Go through each line and mark up what is correct and what isn’t correct.
+You'll notice that the complaint typically uses a timeline fashion.
+Go through each line and mark what is correct and what isn't.

 Ask the following questions: